Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 If a status LED is configured, it will turn on solid in network discovery.
 This will get the other statuses when out of setup and in the regular operation mode.

-#### Waveshare ESP32-S3 ETH

-This board comes standard with a W5500 module, select this board in platformio and it will be correctly configured.

 ### Configuring the PURemote